diiStephen/RedBlackTree/README.md

 /* Find predecessor node. */
 struct RBTreeNode* predecessor(struct RBTreeNode *);
 ```
-Search for an return a pointer to the node that is the predecessor
+Search for and return a pointer to the node that is the predecessor
 of the given node in the tree.

 ```C
 /* Find successor node. */
 struct RBTreeNode* successor(struct RBTreeNode *);
 ```
-Search for an return a pointer to the node that is the successor
+Search for and return a pointer to the node that is the successor
 of the given node in the tree.

 ```C